Young People’s Participation in Youth Work

 Topic Overview

-The Open Awards Level 3 Certificate in Youth Work Practice (England) (RQF) is a vocational qualification designed for individuals working or volunteering with young people aged 11-25.
-It equips learners with the essential knowledge and skills to support youth development through informal education, empowerment, and participation.
-The qualification covers key areas such as understanding the principles and values of youth work, safeguarding, equality and diversity, and effective communication with young people.
+The Open Awards Level 3 Diploma in Youth Work Practice (England) (RQF) is a vocational qualification designed for individuals working or volunteering with young people aged 11-25.
+It equips learners with the knowledge and skills to support youth development through informal education, empowerment, and participation.
+The diploma covers key areas such as understanding the youth work sector, safeguarding, equality and diversity, and developing professional practice.
+It is recognised by the National Youth Agency (NYA) as a professional qualification for youth workers in England.

 Key Concepts